Telescopic sight: Anti-reflective

 Anti-reflective coatings reduce light lost at every optical surface through reflection at each surface.
 Reducing reflection via anti-reflective coatings also reduces the amount of "lost" light present inside the telescopic sight which would otherwise make the image appear hazy (low contrast).
 A telescopic sight with good optical coatings may yield a brighter image than uncoated telescopic sights with a larger objective lens, on account of superior light transmission through the assembly.
 The first transparent interference-based coating Transparentbelag (T) used by Zeiss was invented in 1935 by Olexander Smakula.

 A classic lens-coating material is magnesium fluoride, which reduces reflected light from 5% to 1%.
 Modern lens coatings consist of complex multi-layers and reflect only 0.25% or less to yield an image with maximum brightness and natural colors.
 Determined by the optical properties of the lenses used and intended primary use of the telescopic sight, different coatings are preferred, to optimize light transmission dictated by the human eye luminous efficiency function variance.

 Maximal light transmission around wavelengths of 555 nm (green) is important for obtaining optimal photopic vision using the eye cone cells for observation in well-lit conditions.
 Maximal light transmission around wavelengths of 498 nm (cyan) is important for obtaining optimal scotopic vision using the eye rod cells for observation in low light conditions.
 These allow high-quality 21st century telescopic sights to practically achieve measured over 90% light transmission values in low light conditions.

 Depending on the coating, the character of the image seen in the telescopic sight under normal daylight can either "warmer" or "colder" and appear either with higher or lower contrast.
 Subject to the application, the coating is also optimized for maximum color fidelity through the visible spectrum.

 A common application technique is physical vapor deposition of one or more superimposed very thin anti-reflective coating layer(s) which includes evaporative deposition, making it a complex production process.

 Tube size

-The main tube of telescopic sights vary in size, material, the applied production process and surface finish.
+The main tube of telescopic sights varies in size, material, the applied production process and surface finish.
 The typical outside diameters vary between 19.05 mm and 40 mm, although 25.4 mm, 30 mm and recently 34 mm are by far the most common sizes.
 The internal diameter of the main tube influences the amount of space within which the relay lens group and other optical elements can be mounted, the maximum size of the erector tube, and the maximum angular ranges for elevation and windage adjustments.

 Telescopic sights intended for long-range and/or low-light usage generally feature larger main tube diameters.
 Besides optical, spatial and attainable range of elevation and windage adjustments considerations, larger diameter main tubes offer the possibility to increase the tube walls thickness (hence a more robust sight) without sacrificing a lot of internal diameter.